Michael-Brooks/digital-garden/README.md

 I'm hopeful this will translate quite well with GitHub since Obsidian uses standard Markdown for it's formatting.

-- Maybe we can create a server site generator in the future to work with Obsidian based repositories.
+- Maybe we can create a static site generator in the future to work with Obsidian based repositories.